 One of the biggest employee pain points during a merger or acquisition is a lack of transparency.
 Employees understand that company leaders aren’t going to share every single business detail—but they also expect (and deserve) transparency when it comes to how the merger or acquisition will impact them and their work.

-What can you do to be more transparent with your team?
+What can you do to add transparency in the workplace with your team?
 First, consider what’s changing and how it will impact your employees and the work they do on a daily basis.
 Will there be layoffs?
 Will several teams be restructured?
 Will the company rebrand?

 Chances are that you won’t know all the answers to these questions right away, and that’s fine; however, you should make it a point to share information with employees as it becomes available.
 One of the biggest mistakes that company leaders make during an M&A transition is going completely silent.
 Instead of stonewalling employees and leaving them to make their own anxiety-induced assumptions, you should keep them up to date, acknowledge the difficult transition taking place, and express how it will drive positive change for the organization.